atrick/swift/docs/TypeSafeMemory.rst

   - floating point types of the same size
   - class types and ``AnyObject`` existentials
   - pointer types (e.g. ``OpaquePointer``, ``UnsafePointer``)
+  - block function types and ``AnyObject``
-  - thin function, C function, and block function types
+  - thin function and C function types
   - imported C types that have the same layout in C
-  - nonresilient structs with one stored property and their stored property type
+  - fragile structs with one stored property and their stored property type
-  - nonresilient enums with one case and their payload type
+  - fragile enums with one case and their payload type
-  - the following are all mutually compatible with each other if they have the same number and type of elements: homogeneous tuples, fixed-sized array storage, and homogeneous nonresilient structs in which the element type has no spare bits (structs may be bit packed).
+  - contiguous array storage and homogeneous tuples which have the same number and type of elements.

 Types are layout compatible, but not mutually so, in the following cases: